suiware/suiware-faucet-extension/README.md

 # Suiware Faucet - Sui Faucet Chrome Extension

-Chrome Extension for getting devnet/testnet SUI tokens.
+An experimental Chrome Extension for getting devnet/testnet SUI tokens.

+> The extension relies on the official Sui faucet API which has its quota and limitations, so currently testnet faucet is not working through the extension.

 ## How to install